 Fold in chocolate chips into the batter.

 Note: cookie batter is supposed to be dry and crumbly.
-Check video for texture.
+Check the video for texture.

 I did not chill the batter.
-If required do refrigerate cookie batter for 30 minutes.
+If required refrigerate cookie batter for 30 minutes.

-Bake in pre-heated oven at 350°F for 11 to 14 minutes or until edges are golden brown and center is slightly fluffy.
+Bake in a pre-heated oven at 350°F for 11 to 14 minutes or until the edges are golden brown and the center is slightly fluffy.

-Remove from oven and let cookies cool in the pan for 5 minutes before moving it to wire cooling rack to cool completely.
+Remove from oven and let cookies cool in the pan for 5 minutes before moving them to a wire cooling rack to cool completely.

 Store leftover cookies in airtight containers at room temperature for up to a week.